• AAFP Board of Director Nominations

 No member serving on the nominating committee shall be eligible to run for national office during their term or for a period of two years after the conclusion of their service.

 Yes.
 Any candidate who was considered, but not selected by the Nominating Committee may be nominated by any chapter between April 1 and April 15.
-Candidates submitted by a chapter through this pathway will be responsible for all expenses associated with their candidacy.
+Candidates submitted by a chapter through this pathway will be subject to the same campaign rules as the candidates named by the Nominating Committee and will participate in all candidate activities at the expense of the nominating chapter.

 • Candidate orientation and development program